For Immediate Release: January 3, 2019

 A seven-judge minority (comprising the entirety of what some might label the court’s “liberal” wing) dissented on the divisibility analysis, noting that Ohio courts appeared to have issued clear guidance that the statute is not divisible, and that any lack of clarity should weigh in favor of indivisibility.
 In any event, the dissent believed that the Ohio felonious-assault statute would fall under the residual clause of the Guidelines.

-WHO: Craig M. Sandberg represented the defendant before the United States Court of Appeals for the Sixth Circuit sitting en banc
+WHO: Craig M. Sandberg represents the defendant pursuant to the Criminal Justice Act (“CJA”), Title 18, United States Code, §3006A the Criminal Justice Act (“CJA”), having been appointed by the U.S. Court of Appeals for the Sixth Circuit

 WHERE: United States Court of Appeals for the Sixth Circuit, Potter Stewart U.S. Courthouse, 100 East Fifth Street, Courtroom 403, Cincinnati, Ohio